Why is Java Garbage Collection so Important?

 The GC operation is based on the premise that most objects used in the Java code are short-lived and can be reclaimed shortly after their creation.
-Because unreferenced objects are automatically removed from the heap memory, GC makes Java memory-efficient.
+As a result of garbage collection in Java, unreferenced objects are automatically removed from the heap memory, which makes Java memory-efficient.

 Garbage collection frees the programmer from manually dealing with memory deallocation.
 As a result, certain categories of application program bugs are eliminated or substantially reduced by GC:

 - Dangling pointer bugs, which occur when a piece of memory is freed while there are still pointers to it, and one of those pointers is dereferenced.
 By then the memory may have been reassigned to another use with unpredictable results.